 “We’re going to bring the destination to life in many different ways.
 We’ll “introduce you to the natural history world; we’ll take a look at the deep history and the archeology of a site, then also take a look at present-day and what it means for the future of these regions, as well.”

-Bringing the gathering to a close he asked, us to make time to tell the team why we were there.
+Bringing the gathering to a close, he asked us to tell the team why we were there.
 Were we into geology?
 Love birding?
 Want to connect with the Inuit culture?
 Knowing our preferences would enable them to tweak the itinerary in real-time so everyone would get the most out of the experience.

 Did he mean they were going to customize the trip to satisfy each individual taste?
 No. But as much as they could do to keep people happy, they would.